techidaily/site-apple-account/source/_posts/in-2024-top-notch-solutions-for-disabled-apple-id-on-apple-iphone-15-pro-max-making-it-possible-by-drfone-ios.md

 Dr.Fone does this resolving procedure through its powerful Screen Time Passcode unlock feature.
 It is also a primary remedy to unlock the locked screen of your Apple devices.
 Moreover, this tool can [<u>bypass the iCloud activation lock</u>](https://drfone.wondershare.com/icloud/unlock-icloud-activation.html) and Apple ID without any password requirement.
 Through this Screen Unlock tool, you will be able to resolve your issue quickly and without any technical knowledge.

-### Key Features of Wondershare Dr.Fone

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/6xGqSETroqA?si=4C1GPgXi-AksR_oO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PD0vq5qAYkw?si=5H3KWtCfUOYg1Nlv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+### Key Features of Wondershare Dr.Fone

 ### Dr.Fone - Screen Unlock (iOS)